bahlo/go-styleguide/README.md

 Putting `main()` first makes reading the file a lot more easier.
 Only the `init()` function should be above it.

-## Use Makefile if necessary

-If you always want or need specific flags or need to generate protobuffers, create a Makefile.

 ## Use internal packages

 If you're creating a cmd, consider moving libraries to `internal/` to prevent import of unstable, changing packages.